chickaroo/Bash_Workshop/command_line_exercise.md

 # Commmand Line Exercise

-Working in the command line can seem daunting at first, but these exercises are designed to get you comfortable with the environment.
-You'll only get better if you practice and spend time with it!
+Working in the command line can seem daunting at first, but this workshop is designed to get you comfortable with the environment.
 Work through these exercises in your own command line.
 If you want, you can make a separate file to note down things you learn or any questions you have.

 -----